Privacy Notice for Victims and Survivors who report abuse within the Diocese

 Everyone has rights with regard to how their personal information is handled by organisations.
 We are committed to ensuring that personal information is properly and securely managed in accordance with relevant data protection legislation.
 This is an important part of achieving trust and confidence between the Diocese and those with whom we interact.

 The Diocese, under the name of Clifton Diocese is a company limited by guarantee, registered in England and Wales with number 10462076 and a registered charity with number 1170168.
 Our registered address is St Ambrose, North Road, Leigh Woods, Bristol, BS8 3PW.
 Details of how to contact us are set out below.
+We are also regulated by the Catholic Safeguarding Standards Agency (the CSSA), which is the professional standards body for safeguarding to which all Catholic dioceses and religious life groups in England and Wales are accountable.

 What information will we collect about you?